 Chinese Fishing Net (Cheenavala).
 It was a gift from the Chinese Emperor Kubalagi to Kochi King in 14th century.

 And thus, conclude my first day in Kochi.
-Tomorrow is exploring Alleppey or Alappuzha on a houseboat.
+Tomorrow I’m going to explore Alleppey or Alappuzha on a houseboat.

 - [Travel] Kerala, Introducing Kochi, the Queen of the Arabian Sea